bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `DL` first last

-Defaults: 5 first
+Defaults: iwrec none

 Description:
-`DL` deletes all archive records by record number from "first" to "last".
+`DL` deletes all archive records by record number from first to last.
 Deleting records marks the appropriate title records and blocks of the data file (\*DATA.DAT) as available for reuse.
-Neither the size of the title file nor the data file is reduced by `DL`; in order to compress the data file by eliminating deallocated blocks, use `SQZ` (an RNMR command) or SQZARC (at the `DCL` prompt).
+Neither the size of the title file nor the data file is reduced by `DL`; in order to compress the data file by eliminating deallocated blocks, use `SQZ` (an RNMR command) or SQZARC (from the shell).

-Since both "first" and "last" are record numbers, each must be an integer from 1 to 200, inclusive.
-Further, "last" must be greater than or equal to "first".
-If "first" and "last" are equal, only one record is deleted.
-If "first" is omitted, RNMR will prompt for the number of the first record to be deleted with a default of 5.
-However, if "last" is omitted, RNMR will not prompt for its value and only one record, "first", will be deleted.
+Since both first and last are record numbers, each must be an integer from 1 to 200, inclusive.
+Further, last must be greater than or equal to first.
+If first and last are equal, only one record is deleted.
+If first is omitted, RNMR will prompt for the number of the first record to be deleted with a default of the last record that was written to.
+However, if last is omitted, RNMR will not prompt for its value and only one record, first, will be deleted.

 For example, the command: